Switzerland penalty taker

 For the more conditional boards, one more clean senior penalty is often enough to sharpen the backup line or flip the order outright.

-Spot a hierarchy shift, a squad-specific wrinkle or a better local source?
+Spot a hierarchy shift, a squad-specific wrinkle or a stronger team signal?
 Contact us here.
 If you are close to the Switzerland setup and have stronger information, that is exactly the kind of update we want.